 Our research and development expenses have consisted primarily of fees paid to external service providers, salaries and related personnel expenses, facilities and equipment expenses, and other costs incurred related to pre-commercial product candidates.
 We charge all research and development expenses to operations as incurred.
 Our research and development activities have primarily focused on NUPLAZID (pimavanserin) which was approved by the FDA for the treatment of hallucinations and delusions associated with PD Psychosis in April 2016.
-We currently are responsible for all costs incurred in the ongoing development of pimavanserin and we expect to continue to make substantial investments in clinical studies of pimavanserin for indications other than PD Psychosis, including schizophrenia and depression, and investments in completing the development activities necessary to support the supplemental NDA submission for DRP.
-Additionally, in connection with the FDA approval of NUPLAZID, we committed to conduct post-marketing studies, including a randomized, placebo-controlled withdrawal study in patients treated with NUPLAZID and randomized, placebo-controlled eight-week studies in predominantly frail and elderly patients that would add to the NUPLAZID safety database by exposing an aggregate of at least 500 patients to NUPLAZID.
+We currently are responsible for all costs incurred in the ongoing development of pimavanserin and we expect to continue to make substantial investments in clinical studies of pimavanserin for indications other than PD Psychosis, including schizophrenia.
+While the FDA notified us of acceptance of our sNDA with a filing date of August 2, 2020 and a PDUFA action date of April 3, 2021, at this time, due to the risks in the regulatory and approval processes, we are unable to estimate with any certainty the costs we will incur for the continued development activities of DRP, including work necessary to support the review of the sNDA.
+Additionally, in connection with the FDA approval of NUPLAZID, we committed to conduct post-marketing studies, including a randomized, placebo-controlled withdrawal study in patients treated with NUPLAZID and a randomized, placebo-controlled eight-week study or studies in predominantly frail and elderly patients that would add to the NUPLAZID safety database by exposing an aggregate of at least 500 patients to NUPLAZID.
 We will be responsible for all costs incurred for these post-marketing studies.
-We expect to incur increased research and development expenses as a result of our development of trofinetide under the exclusive North American license granted to us by Neuren Pharmaceuticals, including the costs of the Phase 3 randomized, double-blind placebo-controlled study evaluating trofinetide in girls with Rett syndrome as well as a long term extension study.
+We expect to incur increased research and development expenses as a result of our development of trofinetide under the exclusive North American license granted to us by Neuren, including the costs of the Phase 3 LAVENDER study and a long term extension study.
 We currently are responsible for all costs incurred in the development of trofinetide, as well as milestone payments subject to achievement of development milestones.
+We expect to incur increased research and development expenses as a result of our recently executed exclusive worldwide license agreement for the M1 PAM program and the research collaboration with Vanderbilt University.
+We currently are responsible for all costs incurred in the development of the M1 PAM program as well as milestone payments subject to achievement of development milestones.

 We use external service providers to manufacture our product candidates and for the majority of the services performed in connection with the preclinical and clinical development of pimavanserin and trofinetide.
 Historically, we have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project.
 Accordingly, we have not reported our internal research and development costs on a project basis.
 To the extent that external expenses are not attributable to a specific project, they are included in other programs.
-The following table summarizes our research and development expenses for the three and nine months ended September 30, 2019 and 2018 (in thousands):
+The following table summarizes our research and development expenses for the three and six months ended June 30, 2020 and 2019 (in thousands):